lcfhines/virtual-escape-room/README.md

 ## Usage

-The app was deployed using Heroku and can be found [here](https://virtual-escape-room-mikeyboxx.herokuapp.com/).
+The app was deployed using GH pages and can be found [here](https://lcfhines.github.io/virtual-escape-room/).

 On the app, log in to an existing account or sign up.
 Select the game you want to play from the list of available games.
 Read through the rules and directions and start the game.
 You can navigate to all of the rooms and interact with the characters and objects found in each room.
 Once you've solved the mystery, return to the Entrance Hall to tell the constable who did it.